 For the adventures of Rocky and Bullwinkle and Friends!"

-— The altered season two opening of Rocky and His Friends
+— The altered Season 2 opening narration of Rocky and His Friends

 "Hey Rocky, watch me pull a trope out of my hat!":

 - Absentee Actor: The Buried Treasure storyline is the only one in which Boris appears but Natasha doesn't.

 - Additionally, neither Boris nor Natasha appear in the storylines "The Three Moosekateers", "Much Mud (Mucho Loma)", and "The Ruby Yacht of Omar Khayam".